contentful/content-models/the-example-app/README.md

 ================================

 The example app content model containts the model for all the example apps, demonstrating in a broader fashion some examples on how to use
 Contentful.
-If you want to see the model in action, we do have a [hosted version](https://the-example-app-nodejs.herokuapp.com/), for you to check out.
+If you want to see the model in action, we have a [hosted version](https://the-example-app-nodejs.herokuapp.com/), for you to check out.

 Through our [command line app](https://github.com/contentful/contentful-cli) you can import this model into your own space.
 Doing so will be